nelsonic/github-scraper/README.md

 we should maintain an index of all the users we are tracking. the easiest way is to have a new-line-separted list

-But... in the interest of being able to run this on Heroku (where you don't have access to the filesystem so no flat-file-db!)
+~~But... in the interest of being able to run this on Heroku (where you don't have access to the filesystem so no flat-file-db!)
-I'm going to use LevelDB for this.
+I'm going to use LevelDB for this.~~ >> File!

 ## Tests